-An arrow will appear to indicate that the group is now selected.
-For example, if you press PGM to select Group 1, ◆Group 1 displays.
+An arrow appears to indicate the group is now selected.
+For example, if you press PGM to select Group 1, \bullet Group 1 displays.

 - 8. Tap CLR to exit, or BACK to back up and make more assignments. - 9.
 Run Service Menu, Save Cfg, to store local GPIO settings.